Criticism of Franklin D. Roosevelt: Rejection by his allies

-Criticism of the New Deal and of tax policy
+Criticism of the New Deal and criticism of Roosevelt's tax policy

-Roosevelt was criticized for his economic policies, especially the shift in tone from individualism to collectivism with the dramatic expansion of the welfare state and regulation of the economy.
+Roosevelt was criticized by conservatives for his economic policies, especially the shift in tone from individualism to collectivism with the expansion of the welfare state and regulation of the economy.
 Those criticisms continued decades after his death.
-One factor in the revisiting of these issues in later decades was the election of Ronald Reagan in 1980.
+One factor in the revisiting of those issues in later decades was the election of Ronald Reagan in 1980.
 When in 1981 Reagan was quoted in The New York Times saying that fascism was admired by many New Dealers, he came under heavy criticism, for Reagan had greatly admired Roosevelt and was a leading New Dealer in Hollywood.
 One of the most outspoken critics of the New Deal in the 1930s was the right-wing activist Elizabeth Dilling.

-Today, Roosevelt is criticized by conservatives and libertarians for his extensive economic interventionism.
-These critics often accuse his policies of prolonging what they believe would otherwise have been a much shorter recession.
-Their argument is that government planning of the economy was both unnecessary and counterproductive and that laissez-faire policies would have ended the suffering much sooner.
-Professor Thomas DiLorenzo, an adherent of the Austrian School of economics, says Roosevelt did not "get us out of the Depression" or "save capitalism from itself" as generations of Americans have been taught.
+Today, Roosevelt is criticized by conservatives and libertarians for his economic interventionism.
+Those critics often accuse his policies of prolonging what they believe would otherwise have been a much shorter recession.
+They claim that government planning of the economy was both unnecessary and counterproductive and that laissez-faire policies would have ended the suffering much sooner.
+Thomas DiLorenzo, an adherent of the Austrian School of economics, said that Roosevelt "did not get us out of the Depression" or "save capitalism from itself" as generations of Americans have been taught.